 BOCES has three credit cards which are kept in the building at all times.
-The cards are maintained in a secure location by the authorized signers on the cards: Executive Director of Finance & Information Systems, Executive Director of Human Resources, Senior Supervisor for Workforce Development and the Business Administrator.
-There are different card numbers but they are on the same statement.
+The cards are maintained in a secure location by the authorized signers on the cards: Executive Director of Finance & Information Systems, Executive Director of Human Resources, Purchasing Manager, and the School Business Official Administrator.
+There are different card numbers, but they are on the same statement.
 The credit cards are generally not used for travel, conferences or meals.
 Receipts are required for all credit card purchases listed on the statement.